BleekerLab/genotype_by_sequencing/README.md

 ### :round_pushpin: conda
 Using the conda package manager, you need to create an environment where core softwares such as `Snakemake` will be installed.
 1. Install the [Miniconda3 distribution (>= Python 3.7 version)](https://docs.conda.io/en/latest/miniconda.html) for your OS (Windows, Linux or Mac OS X).
-2. Inside a Shell window (command line interface), create a virtual environment named `rnaseq` using the `envs/environment.yaml` file with the following command: `conda env create --name rnaseq --file envs/environment.yaml`
+2. Inside a Shell window (command line interface), create a virtual environment named `gbs` using the `environment.yaml` file with the following command: `conda install -c conda-forge mamba --yes && mamba env create --file environment.yaml`.
+The `mamba` package manager is faster than conda.
-3. Then, before you run the Snakemake pipeline, activate this virtual environment with `source activate rnaseq`.
+3. Then, before you run the Snakemake pipeline, activate this virtual environment with `conda activate gbs`.

 ## Dry run
 - Use the `snakemake -np` to perform a dry run that prints out the rules and commands.